 The GAUSS™ Mathematical and Statistical System

-The GAUSS Mathematical and Statistical System is a fast matrix programming language widely used by scientists, engineers, statisticians, biometricians, econometricians, and financial analysts.
+The GAUSS Mathematical and Statistical System is an interactive environment, featuring a fast matrix programming language widely used by scientists, engineers, statisticians, biometricians, econometricians, and financial analysts.

 Designed for computationally intensive tasks, the GAUSS system is ideally suited for the researcher who does not have the time required to develop programs in C/C++ or FORTRAN but finds that most statistical or mathematical "packages" are not flexible or powerful enough to perform complicated analysis or to work on large problems.

 Whatever mathematical tool or language you are now using, you'll find that GAUSS can greatly increase your productivity!